tydar/eleventy-personal-blog/posts/til-golang-closures.md

 })
 ```

-Using a anonymous function also enabled writing this helper function for searching the full text of a log line:
+Using an anonymous function also enabled writing this helper for searching the full text of a log line:

 ```go
 func textSearchLogLine(line logLine, s string) filterFunc {